Equal Access Scholarships

 - Explain how this scholarship will help you achieve your ambitions for the future.

-- You must inform the Student Financial Support Unit at email@example.com immediately if you receive any notification of a change to your Asylum Status.
+You must inform Tracey Clarke, Student Support Services at email@example.com immediately if you receive any notification of a change to your Asylum Status.

 If you receive a notification of a change in your Asylum Status which means that you become eligible for student financial support from the UK government, you must make an application for support for the next academic year.
 For example, if you start a course with Asylum Status in September and are then granted Refugee Status in November, you must apply for UK government student financial support for all future academic years of the course.
 The Student Support hub can provide you with support and advice for applying for Student Finance for the first time.

 If you receive notification that you are liable to be detained, your scholarship will be suspended for the duration of your detention.
 We will support you to help you resume your studies if your status enables you to continue.